RonnyWeiss/APEX-Unleash-RichTextEditor/README.md

 - Load and save CLOB
 - It can remove dangerous HTML code from the CLOB or you can escaped the whole CLOB
-- If images are inserted into the RTE via Drag'nDrop or screenshots are inserted into the RTE via CTRL+V, they are loaded into the database as BLOB and only referenced in the CLOB.
+- If images are inserted into the RTE via Drag'n'Drop or screenshots are inserted into the RTE via CTRL+V, they are loaded into the database as BLOB and only referenced in the CLOB.

 For working Demo just click on: